WJMY (TV): Going dark

 Parr died on January 22, 1964.
 That July, Richard Eaton and his United Broadcasting Company, specialists in African-American radio and owners of WOOK-TV in Washington, D.C., as well as several TV construction permits, acquired the WJMY permit for $115,000.
 In order to provide substantially improved coverage of the metropolitan area compared to the previous WJMY facilities, United arranged to lease space on WKBD-TV's new tower in Southfield, Michigan, then under construction.
 Plans were discussed for channel 20 to carry programming aimed at the Polish and black communities in Detroit.

 However, United continually lacked capital to construct studios, both for WJMY and for its Baltimore sister station, which would not sign on until 1967 as WMET-TV.
-The Detroit Free Press reflected the continual delays, reporting in June 1965 that there was no air date for channel 20; in January 1967, the paper stated it would air that fall, and after having missed that date, WJMY was said to be planned for a late 1968 debut.
-However, tests were made periodically of the new transmitting facilities.
-These tests apparently produced the long-held belief that WJMY never transmitted anything beyond its station identification slide.
+The Free Press reflected the continual delays, reporting in June 1965 that there was no air date for channel 20; in January 1967, the paper stated it would air that fall, and after having missed that date, WJMY was said to be planned for a late 1968 debut.
+However, tests were made periodically of the new transmitting facilities, which apparently produced the long-held belief that WJMY never transmitted anything except a slide bearing their call letters and city of license.

 Plans may have seemed more concrete by 1968, when talk of a studio complex in the 11 Mile Road area was mentioned.
 So too, however, was the competition.
 On September 15, 1968, channel 62, under the ownership of real estate developer Aben Johnson, Jr., began operations as Detroit's second commercial independent WXON (licensed to Walled Lake), which had eyed the Southfield transmitter site before building its own.
 Just as channel 20 seemed closer to air—a studio groundbreaking and fall opening were mentioned in May and the station was said to be ready by September 15 if the studio was—United announced the sale of WJMY to United Artists for nearly $925,000 in September.

 The United Artists sale fell apart in 1970, as United Broadcasting began to face continued legal issues stemming from the 1969 challenges to its Washington radio and TV stations.
 In late 1970, Eaton instead filed to sell the WJMY construction permit to WXON, which planned to move from channel 62 to channel 20 with little change in programming, for the $413,832 it had accumulated in out-of-pocket expenses.
 Land mobile interests pushed back against the sale, seeking that channel 20 be reassigned for their use in metro Detroit.
 The FCC approved the move in June 1972, and WXON moved from channel 62 to channel 20, using the former WJMY construction permit, on December 9, 1972.

-WXON's former channel 62 dial position was taken by WGPR-TV, which signed on in 1975 as the first completely black-owned television station in the U.S.; it was sold to CBS in 1995 and is now WWJ-TV.